 Here’s how a House Concert is done right: Transforming a living room, downstairs den, or back deck into a mini theater with folding chairs (may involve moving a sofa around, bumping a coffee table to another room, borrowing the chairs if you don’t have them) in order to create a listening room environment.
 If you know of 20 to 50 friends (the only limit is your own space & tolerance for groups beyond a certain size) who would enjoy an intimate 90min to 2hr set by yours truly, and who wouldn’t mind contributing a donation of 20 bucks a head in the bucket for your humble artist, then just invite them the same way you would if hosting a party.
 Many hosts encourage pot luck, while others put out a spread themselves.
 BYOB is an option, too.
 Food & mingling can take place for an hour or so, and music will start promptly at a reasonable hour, like 7pm or 8:30, but usually no later.
 Shows can be private (your contacts only) or public (and I would promote, as well)- this is your call.

 There’s not a firm and fast rule that these must happen on a weekend, but Friday & Saturday eves or Sunday afternoons tend to be the most convenient times for all parties involved.
 I’m certainly open to the idea of weeknights for occasions when it makes more sense.

-Once everyone is seated, it’s best to make the necessary house keeping announcements – restroom locale with the jiggle the handle instructions, no talking during the show, cell phone and noise makers silenced, direction of where the CDs & merchandise are located, ecstatic applause required after every number…etc.
+Once everyone is seated, it’s best to make the necessary house keeping announcements – restroom locale with the jiggle the handle instructions, no talking during the show, cell phone and noise makers silenced, direction of where the CDs & merchandise are located, reminder of the contribution bucket for the artist, ecstatic applause required after every number…etc.